Mississippi River Delta: People

 The Mississippi River Delta is home to more than two million people.
 The location of the delta at the mouth of the Mississippi River allowed for the area to be a cultural gateway into the United States, and influenced the mix of nationalities which settled in the area over time, forming the diversity of the region.

 Louisiana's first 18th century colonists were French, but they were soon joined by Spanish and Acadian settlers.
 The region has been home to other European-immigrant ethnic groups, beginning in the 19th century, including German, Sicilian, and Irish.
 There are also the Africans, West Indians, and Native Americans in the mix.
-The combination of these groups over time has created the special culture found in the Mississippi River Delta.
+The combination of these groups over time has created the special culture found in the Mississippi River Delta, in which the Acadiana cultural region is located.

 Two unique groups are the Creoles and the Cajuns.
 In general terms, Creole refers to a black, white, or mixed-race native of Louisiana.
 Creoles descended from the union of various ethnic groups in Louisiana, and they are often categorized according to their heritage.
 Creole populations before 1803 were typically born of French and/or Spanish parents; as such, they kept their European characteristics and cultures.
-A sub-group is known as the "Creoles of color," born of the mingling of African, European, and Native American identities.
+A sub-group is known as the "Creoles of color", born of the mingling of African, European, and Native American identities.
 During the colonial period, the mixed-race Creoles were usually free from bondage, obtained an education, and often owned businesses and property.

 The Cajuns are another ethnic group in southern Louisiana; they primarily consider themselves to be descendants of the Acadian settlers who were expelled from Nova Scotia by the British after the French and Indian War, when France lost its North American colonies.
 The Cajuns have intermarried with all ethnicities, profoundly influencing the culture of Louisiana.
 The Creole and Cajun cultures possessed distinct identities and remain strong influences in the Mississippi River Delta.
 They continue to shape preferences of food, music, and art, as well as to maintain the unique identities existing in the southernmost parts of the region.
 Both cultures speak a form of French; but they are considered to be autonomous and distinct dialects.